Are You Really Removing All of Your Makeup?

 If you're waking up with raccoon eyes or lipstick smear, discover the best ways to keep your makeup from crawling into bed with you

-If you want to keep your lashes intact, here's what King suggests: Before you remove anything, dampen two cotton rounds (cotton balls will leave stray fibers lodged in your lashes, or worse, your eye!) with water, then apply a gel-based makeup remover like Philosophy Purity Made Simple 3-in-1 Cleanser For Face and Eyes, $21, or a cleansing oil like Josie Maran Argan Cleansing Oil, $12, to the cotton rounds.
+If you want to keep your lashes intact, here's the mascara-removing technique King suggests: Before you do anything, dampen two cotton rounds (cotton balls will leave stray fibers lodged in your lashes, or worse, your eye) with water, then apply a gel-based makeup remover like Philosophy Purity Made Simple 3-in-1 Cleansing Gel For Face and Eyes, $23, or a cleansing oil like Josie Maran Argan Cleansing Oil, $32, to the cotton rounds.
 Rest the rounds over your closed eyelids for five to 10 seconds.
 "You want to let the product actually work and dissolve the mascara before you even start moving the pad," King says.